 Every claim, figure, and resource in the guides is verifiable.
 The FBAR threshold, the SE tax trap, the FEIE limit, the Pensionado requirements — look them up.
 They're real, current, and the kind of detail that would take you 10+ hours to piece together from Reddit, Facebook groups, and government websites.
 We did that work.
 You just read it.

-We can't show you proof of results we haven't collected yet.
-So instead: buy the guide, read it, and if you don't think it's worth what you paid, request a full refund within 30 days — no questions asked, no explanation needed.
-That's our version of social proof right now.
+Buy the guide, read it, and if you don't think it's worth what you paid, request a full refund within 30 days — no questions asked, no explanation needed.
+Processed via Gumroad.
+That's our version of social proof until reader reviews accumulate.

 Early buyers get direct access to the person who wrote the guides.
 If something is unclear, wrong, or missing — email us and it gets fixed in the next update, which you'll receive free.
 Being early means the content actually improves around your real questions.